Renegade (Thin Lizzy album): Cover

 Regular Thin Lizzy artist Jim Fitzpatrick was initially engaged in designing the album cover, and drew an apocalyptic scene as a preliminary idea while the album title was pencilled in as Angel of Death.
 Once the title was established as Renegade, Fitzpatrick drew rough drafts of a cover featuring Lynott on a wanted poster reminiscent of the Wild West, which Lynott liked.
 However, Phonogram / Vertigo were unwilling to provide funding for an outside artist, and the final cover was photographed by Graham Hughes, a cousin of Roger Daltrey.
 One idea was to show the band superimposed on a dark mountain with a red sky in the background, but the final version showed an arm waving a deep red flag with a yellow five-pointed star on it.
-On release, Lynott moved quickly to counter any questions of communist sympathies.
-"It's not supposed to be a communist flag," he said, "although it looks like one... nothing to do with North Vietnam or anything."
+On release, Lynott said the flag had nothing to do with communism, "It's not supposed to be a communist flag," he said, "although it looks like one... nothing to do with North Vietnam or anything."
 The red colour was inspired by Lynott seeing the colour of a box of Dunhill cigarettes belonging to co-producer Tsangarides, although Lynott claimed at the time they were his own.

 The back cover featured Hughes' portraits of four of the band members, with Wharton omitted.
-The record company claimed the layout of the back cover dictated that there was only room for four photos, which angered Wharton: "It was a horrible excuse and it hurt me a great deal," he said.
+The record company said the layout of the back cover dictated that there was only room for four photos, which angered Wharton: "It was a horrible excuse and it hurt me a great deal," he said.
 Another suggestion was that the record company were unaware that Wharton was by this time a full member of the band.
 Lynott was keen at the time to quash any suggestion of the group breaking up.